heathjackson/dashboard-odin-project/README.md

 # dashboard-odin-project

-This is the second project as part of [The Odin Project] (https://www.theodinproject.com) in the [Intermediate HTML and CSS Section] (https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).
+This is the second project as part of [The Odin Project](https://www.theodinproject.com) in the [Intermediate HTML and CSS Section](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).
 This is a simple dashboard created using HTML and CSS.
 Specifically I encorprated CSS Grid and Flexbox.

 ---